-Grills in Pause invites viewers to linger in the overlooked details of Vietnamese urban life.
+Grills in Pause/Pulse is an experimental project investing the lingering feeling when observing the overlooked details of Vietnamese urban life.
 Drawing on Tran Hau Yen The’s Song Xua Pho Cu and Ilaria Coser’s The Marvellous Ironwork of the Windows of Vietnam, the work isolates a series of ubiquitous window grill motifs and translates them into endlessly looping moving motifs.
-In these simple animations, the quiet poetry of vernacular forms is frozen and replayed, urging a pause for attentive looking — an invitation to notice what is typically unseen.
+These vernacular forms, typically encountered only in passing, are removed from their architectural context and represented as moving compositions that encourage sustained attention.

 Back to Top